Romani people in the United States: Culture

 Romani Americans eat sarma (stuffed cabbage), gushvada (cheese strudel), and a ritually sacrificed animal (often a lamb).
 There are several spicy Romani American soups.
 Fusui eski zumi is a Romani butter bean soup often made with ham.
 Pertia is a soup made with jellied pig's feet and pig's ears.
 Romani American stews are usually made with green and red peppers, tomatoes, potatoes, onions, garlic, and some meat.
 There are a variety of stews in Romani cuisine, like one Romani chicken paprikash called puyo.
 Whole meats, like spit-roasted pigs or lambs, are commonly prepared for Romani rituals in the United States.
 Large hams and lamb steaks bought wholesale and barbecued with a customary hot sauce called chile mole are also eaten at Romani feasts.
 The fat crust of ham is many Roma's favorite part of the meat.
 The Romani Americans have their own method of making coffee and tea.
 Romani coffee is often boiled with the groats and often dipped off the top with a spoon.
 At Romani feasts in the United States, sarmi, meats, hot sauces, celery sticks (often eaten by the Roma for virility), salads, pirogo, saviako, and a stew or two are usually served.
 Romani people only serve fruit on the table at pomana feasts.
 A dessert eaten for feasts and everyday use by American Roma is pirogo.
 Romani Americans prefer spicy foods and considered black pepper, red pepper, salt, vinegar, garlic and onions lucky foods.

-Romani Americans don't marry according to American law.
+Romani Americans do not marry according to American law.

 Romani festivals in the United States are New York Gypsy Festival, the Midwest Gypsy Swing Fest, Herdeljezi Festival of Romani Music and Dance and the Charm City Django Jazz Fest.